 - A. APPLICANTS - i.
 Applicants must complete the required background check screening following the offer of admission but prior to enrollment. - ii.
 The background check report will be submitted to the Office of Admissions for its review.
 If the report contains negative findings, the Office of Admissions may request that the applicant submit additional information relating to the negative finding, such as a written explanation, court documents, and police reports.
 The Office of Admissions will review all information available to it and determine whether the offer of admission should be withdrawn. - iii.
 Decisions are final and may not be appealed. - B. CURRENT STUDENTS - i.
 Background check reports will be submitted to the Office of Academic Administration for its review.
 If the report does not contain any negative findings as determined by the Office of Academic Administration or its designee, the student will be allowed to participate in clinical rotations.
 If the report contains negative findings, the Office of Academic Administration or its designee may request that the student submit additional information relating to the negative finding, such as a written explanation, court documents, and police reports.
 The Office of Academic Administration or its designee will review all information available to it and determine whether the student should be permitted to participate in clinical rotations or be dismissed from the program. - ii.
 If the Office of Academic Administration or its designee determines that dismissal from the program is warranted, a student may appeal that decision in accordance with the university grievance procedure for academic matters found in the School of Dentistry Academic Policies Handbook. - iii.
 The student is informed also that several states have rules governing background checks and that negative findings may also make the individual ineligible to sit for a particular licensure exam and/or receive licensure.
-The decision of the particular licensing board will be governed by its rules and policies. - C. REVIEW STANDARDS determinations: the nature and seriousness of the offense or event, the circumstances surrounding the offense or event, the relationship between the duties to be performed as part of the educational program and the offense committed, the age of the person when the offense or event occurred, whether the offense or event was an isolated or repeated incident, the length of time that has passed since the offense or event, past employment and history of academic or disciplinary misconduct, evidence of successful rehabilitation, and the accuracy of the information provided by the applicant or student in the application materials, disclosure forms, or other materials.
+The decision of the particular licensing board will be governed by its rules and policies. - C. REVIEW STANDARDS

+In reviewing the background check reports and any information submitted, the Office of Academic Administration or its designee may consider the following factors in making its determinations: the nature and seriousness of the offense or event, the circumstances surrounding the offense or event, the relationship between the duties to be performed as part of the educational program and the offense committed, the age of the person when the offense or event occurred, whether the offense or event was an isolated or repeated incident, the length of time that has passed since the offense or event, past employment and history of academic or disciplinary misconduct, evidence of successful rehabilitation, and the accuracy of the information provided by the applicant or student in the application materials, disclosure forms, or other materials.
+The safety interests of the patient and the workplace, as well as the educational interest of the student will be considered.
+In reviewing background checks and supplementary information, advice may be obtained from university counsel, or other appropriate advisors.